What makes wholesale microgreens a sustainable business model? Good question!

 Now, let’s look at some examples of successful wholesale microgreens businesses.

-Another example is Green City Growers, a Boston-based company that offers a variety of microgreens and other produce to local restaurants and markets.
+Another example is Green City Growers, a Boston-based company that offers a variety of microgreens and other produce to local restaurants and long distance markets.
 They have focused on building relationships with their customers and providing high-quality, sustainably-grown products.

 Is the Microgreens Market Saturated?